gaps-closure/gaps-closure.github.io/docs/Java/02-start-docker.md

 # Installation and Quick Start For Java Closure **XXX: Ready for review **

 ## Prerequisite
-The Closure Java is released as a docker container based on Ubuntu 20.04.
+The Closure Java is released as a Docker @Docker container based on Ubuntu 20.04.
 See [Docker Installation] (https://docs.docker.com/engine/install/ubuntu/) for instructions on installing docker on Ubuntu.

 ## Pre-built Releases